Joseph Cambone, Dean

 Programs in the School of Education

-The Early Education and Care concentration is a four year program that leads students to graduate with a bachelor’s degree, Early Education and Care Lead Teacher certification, and extensive workplace experience across a range of early childhood settings.
-Upon graduation students will be ready to teach in private daycare and preschool settings.
+The Early Education and Care concentration is a four year program that leads students to graduate with a bachelor’s degree that can include Early Education and Care Lead Teacher and Director I certification.
+The program incorporates extensive workplace experience across a range of early childhood settings.
+Upon graduation students will be ready to teach in private daycare and preschool settings, to take on leadership roles in early childhood contexts, or to work at the state or national level on policy or advocacy.

-If students are transferring in to Salem State and are already EEC lead teacher qualified, the Salem State program can lead them to Director 1 certification.
-Additionally, focus areas allow for documenting expertise in leadership, literacy, early intervention, family integration and involvement, or early childhood policy.
+Students who enter Salem State already EEC lead teacher qualified can design their program to document expertise in leadership, literacy, early intervention, family integration and involvement, or early childhood policy.

-The Educational Studies concentration is a four year program that leads students to pursue a variety of career paths.
-With a heavy internship focus and coursework in grant writing, recruiting participant interest, and educational planning graduates are ready to pursue work in a variety of education oriented non-profit venues.
+The Educational Studies concentration is a four year program that leads students to pursue a chosen career path in areas such as community education, international education, out-of-school programming, or higher education.
+With a heavy internship focus and coursework in grant writing, recruiting participant interest, and educational planning graduates are ready to pursue work in education oriented for- and non-profit venues or to move on to graduate programming.

 The combined bachelors and masters 4+1 in elementary and early childhood programs are designed to send expertly prepared, experienced teachers into our public school classrooms.
 Our programs combine intensive, early experiences in our partner schools with rigorous academic expectations.

-During their first two years at the university, potential 4+1 early childhood and elementary education candidates are advised to complete their general education requirements, their required education support courses, and to make headway into their mandatory arts and sciences major.
+During their first two years at the university, potential 4+1 early childhood and elementary education candidates are advised to complete their general education requirements, their required education support courses, and to make headway into their mandatory content major.

-Prior to February 1, spring of their sophomore year, all candidates for the 4+1 programs must pass the Communication & Literacy MTEL, have a cumulative GPA of 3.0 or better, and obtain a work habits recommendation from a faculty member.
-Students who meet these standards will be invited to complete an on-demand writing sample and interview before a faculty panel.
-Students who are found eligible for the program will be informed by March 1 of their sophomore year.
+Prior to February 1, spring of their sophomore year, all candidates for the 4+1 programs must pass the Communication & Literacy MTEL and elementary candidates must also pass the math subtest of the General Curriculum MTEL, have a cumulative GPA of 3.0 or better, and obtain a work habits recommendation from a faculty member.
+Students who meet these standards will be invited to complete a proctored writing sample and to interview before a faculty panel.
+Students who are found eligible for the program will be informed prior to spring advising of their sophomore year.

-4+1 programs are also available for students planning to teach a specific content or specialized area will complete a major in the in the field of knowledge for which the teaching license is sought, along with the minor in teacher education.
+4+1 programs are also available for students planning to teach a specific content or specialized area.
+Candidates seeking a teaching license in English, history math, physical education, Spanish, or theatre will complete a major in the in the field of knowledge for which the teaching license is sought, along with the minor in teacher education.

 Students in the 4+1 programs also have the option to take additional coursework to obtain a second license in special education or English as a second language.